EntEthAlliance/EEA-Trusted-Reward-Token/README.md

 All `EthereumClaimsRegistry` functions are callable; this is a public contract.

-All `EthereumClaimsRegistry` functions are callable; this is a public contract.
+All `EthereumDIDRegistry` functions are callable; this is a public contract.

 All token **ReadOnly** functions are public functions.